H4PE0N/Competitive-Programming/Library-Binaries-Folder/README.md

 functions-bootup-program   is    like    this:    `make functions-bootup-program-1`.

-If your program get's an  error  you  could  debug  the program using gdb, by  typing  `gdb <binary-filename>`.
+If your program gets  an  error  you  could  debug  the program using gdb, by  typing  `gdb <binary-filename>`.
 There is so many things you can do with  the  debugger, so to list all of the commands  would  be  a  waste  of